vyos/vyos-documentation/docs/configexamples/ha.rst

 Basic Setup (via console)
 =========================

-Create your router1 VM so it is able to withstand a VM Host failing, or a network link failing.
+Create your router1 VM.
+So it can withstand a VM Host failing or a network link failing.
 Using VMware, this is achieved by enabling vSphere DRS, vSphere Availability, and creating a Distributed Port Group that uses LACP.